Edited by: Keri Stooksbury

-You can transfer Membership Rewards to Hilton at a 1:2 ratio.
+Hilton is an Amex transfer partner at a 1:2 ratio.
 Even with the decent transfer rate, this is still not a great use of points unless you are in a pinch; there are many better ways to redeem Membership Rewards for flights.

 Hotels range from the standard Hampton by Hilton to the mid-tier DoubleTree by Hilton to the luxury Waldorf Astoria Hotels & Resorts.
 Whatever your needs and wants, Hilton has you covered.

-Hilton Honors doesn’t follow a classic award chart like World of Hyatt or Marriott Bonvoy, for example.
+Hilton Honors doesn’t follow a classic award chart like World of Hyatt.
 Instead, Hilton uses variable award pricing, which can result in cheaper or more expensive points rates depending on many factors.